-6.8 An institution shall comply with the Code on an individual basis.
-Accordingly, while an institution may adopt policies or procedures developed at group level, the institution shall satisfy itself that such policies or procedures meet all of the requirements of the Code.
+A credit institution shall comply with the Requirements on an individual basis.
+Accordingly, while a credit institution may adopt policies or procedures developed at group level, the credit institution shall satisfy itself that such policies or procedures meet all of the requirements of the Requirements.